javiergamarra/nhpatt.github.io/_posts/2017-08-02-read_restful_web_clients.md

 I hope no-one encounters the same situation of the book, implementing the full code for the producer and client for 4 or 5 different JSON formats.

+And the end result...
+I can't fathom a web that is completely auto generated and doesn't need to customize the layout, styles or whatever.
+But maybe that's me.

 ## Final words

 I've rated it 4 stars of 5 in Goodreads.
 Yeah, I know.